Seahawks training camp Day 6: Ethan Pocic and Jarran Reed fight as tempers heat up

 RENTON — There were no pads, and presumably no full contact.
-Day 6 of Seahawks training camp turned out to be as eventful as any so far .
+Day 6 of Seahawks training camp turned out to be as eventful as any so far.

 There was a fight between offensive lineman Ethan Pocic and defensive tackle Jarran Reed that resulted in both being sidelined for the rest of practice.
 Pocic was ejected, so he headed toward the locker room after throwing his helmet to the ground and being restrained by teammates, many of whom had initially helped pull him out of the pile that quickly developed as punches were thrown.